mliszcz/msc-thesis/thesis/chapters/05-results.md

 **Flexibility and efficiency of use.**
 From the end-user's perspective, the *accelerators*, as defined by Nielsen, are not applicable to TangoJS at the current stage.
-The UI is flat and, most of the time, use cases are just single actions.
+The UI is flat, with almost no nested dialogs.
+Most of the time use cases are just single actions.

 **Aesthetic and minimalist design.**
 The TangoJS GUI is kept clean and minimal.
 It's up to the application developer